 Testimonials

-Client feedback attested to the success of conducting assessments / evaluations / diagnoses for educational, medico-legal and legal purposes by seeking to eliminate a mis-match between the writing and the adept hand.
-If the mis-match were to be found, it needed to be incorporated – as a co-factor – in court reports, special education needs IEPs and personal action plans.
+Client feedback confirmed the importance of conducting assessments / evaluations / diagnoses for individual, educational, medico-legal and legal purposes by seeking to eliminate a mis-match between the writing and the adept hand.
+Where the mis-match was found, it needed to be incorporated – as a co-factor – in court reports, special education needs IEPs and personal action plans.

-Throughout my extensive experience in conducting educational and psychological assessments, I have had the privilege of working with numerous clients across various domains.
-Their valuable feedback serves as a testament to the efficacy and success of my approach.
-Whether the assessments were conducted for personal, educational, medico-legal, or legal purposes, my goal has always been to address the mis-match that may exist between an individual’s writing and their adept hand.
+I have had the privilege of working with numerous clients, young and old, and across a wide vareity of problem domains.
+The interaction during assessment sessions and their invaluable feedback contributed to the evolution of this radical approach; and as testament to its efficacy and success.
+Whether the assessments were conducted for personal, educational, medico-legal, or legal purposes, one goal has always been to address the mis-match that may exist between an individual’s writing and their adept hand.

 Testimonials